dhyanio/discache/README.md

 # Discache : Distributed Cache in Golang

-Discache is a powerfull cache server written in golang.
+Discache is a powerful cache server written in golang.

 # TODO
 - Documentations and Improve code